fabianmichael/kirby-markdown-field/README.md

 will always recognize both, but you can adjust, what the editor will use when you click the toolbar button or by hitting the respective keyboard shortcut.

-For the `link` and `pagelink` buttons, you can specify whether these should insert `markdown` or `kirbytext` markup.
+For the `link` button, you can specify whether these should insert `markdown` or `kirbytext` markup.
 By default, this will be determined by the [`kirbytext`](https://getkirby.com/docs/reference/system/options/kirbytext) option by default but can be overridden on a per-button basis.